The Horsley Drive upgrade

 The NSW Government is planning a future upgrade of The Horsley Drive between the M7 Motorway and Cowpasture Road, Horsley Park to a four lane divided road.
 The upgrade would include the option for six lanes in the future to meet western Sydney’s transport needs and support expected industrial and employment growth.

-Roads and Maritime Services invited comments from the community and stakeholders on the concept design and the Environmental Investigation Report for the Horsley Drive upgrade in July and August 2017.
-We would like to thank everyone who considered the proposal and provided feedback.
+Between June and August 2017, Roads and Maritime Services invited comments from the community and other stakeholders on the Environmental Investigation Report (EIR) and concept design for The Horsley Drive upgrade.

 The Horsley Drive between the M7 Motorway and Cowpasture Road, Horsley Park is an arterial road connection into the Smithfield/Wetherill Park industrial area that provides a strategic freight link to and from the M7 Motorway.
 The upgraded road would provide important east-west connections between the Western Sydney Employment Area, M7 Motorway and Wetherill Park/Smithfield industrial area.